Delivery Challan | What is Delivery Challan Under GST

 • Return of goods after job work to the principal.

-Can we generate an e-way Bill on the delivery challan?
+Can we generate an e-way bill for the delivery challan?

 Categories: Billing